The House Of Stuart

 King James I was the author of a number of books on varied subjects, the Divine Right of Kings being his favourite topic, but he also wrote about witchcraft, one of his pet subjects (widely believed in at the time) and a pamphlet on the perils of tobacco smoking.

 The Queen, Anne of Denmark, proved to be frivolous and frequently in debt.
 Largely neglected by her husband, she devoted herself to court entertainments and masques and loved expensive clothing.
 James' eldest son, the handsome and athletic Prince Henry (pictured left) was popular in England, but unfortunately died before his father in 1612 at the age of eighteen.
 His younger brother Charles, Duke of York, became the new heir to the throne.
-Anne of Denmark died before her husband in 1619.

 James' last favourite George Villiers, an effeminately beautiful young man whom he created Duke of Buckingham, was particularly unpopular.
 James left his son, Charles I, to reap the consequences of his disputes with the House of Commons and the growing ill-feeling between the monarch and Parliament.
 Despite his formidable learning, he was referred to as the "wisest fool in Christendom."